SEND

 Our SENDCo is called Mrs Gemma Amion and she can be contacted via email: sendco@moseleyce.bham.sch.uk.

-Provision for children with SEND needs at our school is excellent, we have a large, calm school environment and excellent relationships between all adults and children.
-We believe all children have unique gifts and talents, we have the highest apirations of every pupil.
+Provision for children with SEND needs at our school is strong, we have a calm school environment and excellent relationships between all adults and children.
+We believe all children have unique gifts and talents, we have the highest aspirations of every pupil.

 You will find a copy of policies and documents related to SEND in the files below.